gcanti/fp-ts/docs/modules/Traced.ts.md

 ## listens

-Get a value which depends on the current position
+Get a value which depends on the current position.

 **Signature**